DoctorTonyTonyChopper/CCL1/README.md

 Plan for the day:
 - Restart Game/Game Over screen ✅
-- Home screen (with start button) 👨🏽‍🔧
+- Home screen (with start button) ✅
 - Level design 👨🏽‍🔧
+    - maybe more level?

+PROBLEMS OCCURED:

 ### For the coming days

+- Player blinks red when come in touch with enemies OR the canvas becomes red for a second? 👨🏽‍🔧
+- different sprites for the enemy when it moves 👨🏽‍🔧
+- more levels and how we reach the new levels (erst wenn alle functionalities in einem level zb waffen) 👨🏽‍🔧

 - Nice border around canvas 👨🏽‍🔧
 - Make assets (sprites for player, enemies, background, blocks, etc.) 👨🏽‍🔧

-- Player blinks red when come in touch with enemies OR the canvas becomes red for a second? 👨🏽‍🔧
-- more levels and how we reach the new levels (erst wenn alle functionalities in einem level zb waffen) 👨🏽‍🔧
-- different sprites for the enemy when it moves 👨🏽‍🔧
+- enemy strength? 👨🏽‍🔧